Maximum Number of Players and details for each age group

 All players and officials agree to be bound by the FFA Code of Conduct for the duration of the tournament.

 In the event of a player/team official receiving two (2) yellow cards in a single match the player/team official will be shown a red card and asked to leave the field of play and leave the area under the referee’s guidance.
-The player/team official will receive an automatic one (1) match suspension, and this must be served in the team’s next scheduled match without dispute.
-These two (2) yellow cards will not count in the player's accumulated yellow card tally as they are regarded as red cards for the purpose of the suspension.
+The player will receive an automatic one (1) full half suspension, and this must be served in the team’s next scheduled match without dispute.

 As per FIFA laws the decision of the referee is FINAL.
-Only in the event of mistaken identity in cautioning or the sending off of a player/team official, can there be consideration of any written appeal.
-There will be no appeal against yellow cards, and no protests will be heard on any judgement calls by a referee.
+Only in the event of mistaken identity in cautioning or the sending off of a player can there be consideration of any written appeal.
+There will be no appeal against yellow cards and no protests will be heard on any judgement calls by a referee.

-Any team found playing an ineligible or suspended player/team official will be deemed to have lost the match and the opposing team awarded 3 points and goals recorded as 3-0 in their favour.
+Any team found playing an ineligible or suspended player will be deemed to have lost the match and the opposing team awarded 3 points and goals recorded as 3-0 in their favour.

 Presentations